The Beginning

 My writing is “homegrown” but I do use chatbots for formatting and some editing.

-I’m a “first principles” thinker; likely because I’m a product of simple values, zero indoctrination, and a lot of listening before forming an opinion.
+I’m a “first principles” thinker; likely because I’m a product of simple values, (statistically) zero indoctrination, and a lot of listening before forming an opinion.

 The Turning Point